sunfishcode/origin/example-crates/tiny/README.md

 > `-n`

-This turns of page alignment of sections, so that we don't waste any space on padding bytes.
+This turns off page alignment of sections, so that we don't waste any space on padding bytes.

 > `-N`